How to Revive a Dying Fiddle-Leaf Fig

 I must emphasize it is important to create the right environment for your fiddle leaf fig for it to regrow its leaves.

-Another way to stimulate growth is to notch the fiddle leaf figs stem which encourages the fiddle leaf fig to form new branches which in turn stimulates the growth of new leaves.
+Another way to stimulate growth is to notch the fiddle leaf fig’s stem, which encourages the fiddle leaf fig to form new branches, stimulating the growth of new leaves.

 Watch this helpful YouTube video for how to notch the stem of the fiddle leaf fig so that it regrows new branches and more leaves:

-Fiddle-leaf figs are native to countries in West Africa where they grow under the canopy of a humid tropical forest.
+I think it is important that we remember that Fiddle-leaf figs are native to countries in West Africa, where they grow under the canopy of a humid tropical forest.

 Therefore it is important to locate fiddle-leaf figs in the brightest room of your house to ensure it has enough light and energy to grow healthy and avoid drooping.

-Any rooms that do not receive much natural light and are not the optimal place for a fiddle-leaf fig.
+Any rooms that do not receive much natural light are not the optimal place for your fiddle-leaf fig.

-The lower leaves may also start to drop off if there is not enough light as the fiddle leaf fig does not have enough energy to sustain them.
+What happens is the lower leaves may also start to drop off if there is not enough light, as the fiddle leaf fig does not have enough energy to sustain them.

-In more Northerly latitudes (such as New York or the UK) fiddle-leaf figs grow best in morning sun followed by afternoon shade.
+In more Northerly latitudes (such as New York where I live or the UK) I had to experiment to find the correct balance of light and found out that my fiddle-leaf figs grow best in the morning sun followed by afternoon shade.

-This provides the optimal balance for fiddle-leaf figs as they attain enough energy from the morning light and they are protected from the more intense and drying light of the afternoon.
+This provides the optimal balance for fiddle-leaf figs as they attain enough energy from the morning light and are protected from the afternoon’s more intense and drying light.

-In brighter climates such as Southern Californian or Texas, bright indirect light is optimal for the fiddle-leaf fig (to prevent drooping) as the sunshine can be too intense in the Summer which and can scorch the leaves.
+In brighter climates such as Southern California or Texas, bright indirect light is optimal for the fiddle-leaf fig (to prevent drooping), as the sunshine can be too intense in the Summer and can scorch the leaves.

 Drooping leaves can also indicate that the fiddle-leaf fig is suffering from drought stress due to: